Enhancing External Validity of Experiments with Ongoing Sampling: Internal Validity Check

 \section{Internal Validity Check}

+We assess the internal validity of the running example experiment through two complementary checks: a Sample Ratio Mismatch (SRM) test and an A/A test on pre-treatment covariates.

-Sample Ratio Mismatch (SRM) occurs when the observed number of users in each group does not align with the allocation specified by the experimenters, which is intended to be 1:1.
-A chi-square test is conducted to determine whether the traffic allocation meets the expected distribution.
-After applying the After applying the Bonferroni, Benjamini-Hochberg (BH), or Benjamini-Yekutieli (BY) to account for multiple testing\citep{bonferroni1936teoria,hochberg1990more,benjamini1995controlling}, we found no evidence of SRM issues throughout the experiments, either at the significance level of $\alpha=0.05$ or $\alpha = 0.01$.
+\textbf{SRM Test.} Sample Ratio Mismatch (SRM) occurs when the observed number of users in each group does not align with the allocation specified by the experimenters, which is intended to be 1:1.
+A chi-square test is conducted separately for each of the 9 experiment days to determine whether the traffic allocation meets the expected distribution.
+After applying the Bonferroni, Benjamini-Hochberg (BH), or Benjamini-Yekutieli (BY) corrections to account for multiple testing\citep{bonferroni1936teoria,hochberg1990more,benjamini1995controlling}, we found no evidence of SRM issues throughout the experiments, either at the significance level of $\alpha=0.05$ or $\alpha = 0.01$.
+Figure~\ref{fig:samp_size} confirms that the cumulative sample sizes for the treatment and control groups track each other closely throughout the experiment.

-Furthermore, we sought to assess significant differences between the two groups by conducting t-tests on eight key covariates, which were anticipated to show no significant differences.
+\textbf{A/A Test.} Furthermore, we sought to assess significant differences between the two groups by conducting t-tests on eight key covariates, which were anticipated to show no significant differences.
 Table~\ref{tab:aa result} presents the results of these tests, comparing the performance of the two groups across the eight key metrics during the seven days leading up to the start of the experimentation.
 These eight metrics include the primary outcome of interest, one activeness metric, and six consumption metrics, selected by the experimenters based on their domain expertise.
 As users accumulate on a daily basis, we conducted the same tests for each day.
 After applying the Bonferroni, Benjamini-Hochberg (BH), or Benjamini-Yekutieli (BY) procedures to account for multiple hypothesis testing, we found that none of the key metrics exhibited statistically significant differences on any day at the $\alpha = 0.05$ or $\alpha = 0.01$ levels.
 This indicates an internally valid traffic allocation for comparable experimental groups.
+In total, $8 \times 9 = 72$ hypothesis tests were conducted (8 metrics across 9 days).
+Even without multiple testing corrections, the raw p-values are overwhelmingly insignificant, and no test reaches significance at $\alpha = 0.05$ after applying any of the three correction procedures.